-The site will be designed to meet or exceed all provincial and federal requirements related to spill prevention.
-Specifically the site has been designed with safeguards to prevent spills and leaks, and includes automated controls and integration system.
+The site has been designed to meet or exceed all provincial and federal requirements related to spill prevention.
+Specifically the site will have safeguards to prevent spills and leaks, and includes automated controls and integration system.

 Is there a fire suppression plan?

 A full fire suppression plan will be implemented.
 Local fire personnel will be involved in its design and implementation.